clarkgrubb/home/README.rst

 and select ``Show hidden files, folders, and drives``.

-Files which are hidden by attribute are always visible at the command line.
+Windows files which are hidden by attribute are always visible at the command line.
 If Unix tools are installed by MinGW or Cygwin, these observe the convention that files that start with a period are hidden.
 Unix dot files are visible in Explorer, which is unaesthetic.
 They can be manually hidden with this command:

 ::

     ATTRIB +H /S /D C:\.*

-The hidden files in the Windows home directory of the form NTUSER.DAT* are caches of the registry.
-Hard to miss these files at the command line because of their long names.
+The files in the Windows home directory of the form ``NTUSER.DAT*`` are hard to miss because of their long names.
+They are caches of the registry.

 Temporary Files
 ---------------

 POSIX systems are supposed to set the ``$TMPDIR`` environment variable.
-Mac OS X sets ``$TMPDIR`` to a randomly generated path in ``/var/folders``.  *When does Mac OS X clean out /tmp and $TMPDIR?*
+Mac OS X sets ``$TMPDIR`` to a path in ``/var/folders``.
+Mac OS X checks for and deletes files that are older than 3 days in ``/tmp`` on a daily schedule.
+See ``/etc/periodic/daily/110.clean-tmps`` and ``/etc/defaults/periodic.conf``.
+Older files may survive because of open file handles.  *How are files in /var/folders cleaned up?*

 Linux does not set ``$TMPDIR`` in my experience.
 The `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/pub/fhs-2.3.html>`_ guarantees that ``/tmp`` will exist, howver.
 Ubuntu Linux is usually configured to empty ``/tmp`` on boot.
 See ``/etc/init/mounted-tmp.conf``.

 Windows sets the ``%TEMP%`` environment variable to the location of the temporary file directory.
 Windows never cleans out this directory.